solisadeqi/solisadeqi/README.md

 - 👋 Hi, I’m @soli
-- 👀 I’m interested in Programming
+- 👀 Currently working as Automation engineer using python/React frameworks/...
 - 📫 How to reach me sadeqisoli@gmail.com